-“Fundamentally, it’s exactly what it appears to be,” says Betty Bloomerz, who, along with her partner Ray Valenz, will be swallowing swords in Così.
+“Fundamentally, it’s exactly what it appears to be,” says Betty Bloomerz, who, along with her partner Ray Valenz, swallow swords in Così.
 “People sometimes don’t believe that the swords are real.
 If it looks effortless, then I take it as a compliment.”
-And no wonder she makes her act look easy: Bloomerz holds the unofficial record for the longest sword swallowed by a female—“28 inches, all the way down to the hilt,” adds Valenz proudly.“More than anything,” he explains, “you have to learn to control and make voluntary muscle reactions that are normally involuntary.
+And no wonder she makes her act look easy: Bloomerz holds the unofficial record for the longest sword swallowed by a female—“28 inches, all the way down to the hilt,” adds Valenz proudly.
+“More than anything,” he explains, “you have to learn to control and make voluntary muscle reactions that are normally involuntary.
 You have to learn to discover and control parts of you that you weren’t even aware of before.”
 What truly makes the pair unique is their duet work.
 “There’s a maneuver where I go upside down onto Ray’s shoulders, and he swallows a sword,” says Bloomerz.
 “It’s very acrobatic.
 I’m really excited to bring our act to the Met because the audience is going to see something really dynamic and really bold—even from the last row.”